White, brown, black

 3. They Can Make Good Watch Dogs, but Terrible Guard Dogs

 While this breed is well-known for its alertness and alarm, barking at the first sight of anything odd, it makes a much better messenger than a defender.
-Though initially standoffish with strangers, they warm up to new faces extremely quickly and can be seen to be friendly with most people in under a minute.
+Though initially standoffish with strangers, the Beagle and Cavalier King Charles Spaniel mixes warm up to new faces extremely quickly and can be seen to be friendly with most people in under a minute.

 Temperament & Intelligence of the Beaglier